maram-9/toDoList-react/README.md

 Step by step:
 1. Input a task you wish to add
-2. Click the "Pobierz przykladowe zadania" button to download example tasks
+2. Click the "Download sample tasks" button to download example tasks
-3. Click the "Dodaj zadanie" button to add new task to the list
+3. Click the "Add tasks" button to add new task to the list
 4. Click on the checkbox to mark a task as completed
 5. Click the "🗑" button to remove a task from the list
-6. Click the "Ukryj ukończone" button to hide all completed tasks
+6. Click the "Hide complieted" button to hide all completed tasks
-7. Click the "Ukończ wszystkie" button to mark all tasks as completed
+7. Click the "Complete all" button to mark all tasks as completed
-8. Write key word in "Filtruj zadania" and find your task by Searching
+8. Write key word in "Filter tasks" and find your task by Searching

 ## Languages and conventions used in the project: